collegiatedev/SalesHub/forms/src/app/api/README.md

 This folder should contain the actual business logic for working with external services. `route.ts` files should be reserved to call \_utils functions.

-- axios -> uses axios to make requests to our express server
+- generator -> uses axios to make requests to our express server
 - notion -> uses notion client to make requests to notion
 - drive -> uses google drive api to make requests to google drive